-What should I avoid while using esomeprazole injection?
+What should I avoid while using esomeprazole?

-This medicine can cause diarrhea, which may be a sign of a new infection.
-If you have diarrhea that is watery or bloody, call your doctor.
-Do not use anti-diarrhea medicine unless your doctor tells you to.
+esomeprazole can cause diarrhea, which may be a sign of a new infection.
+If you have diarrhea that is watery or bloody, call your doctor before using anti-diarrhea medicine.

-Esomeprazole injection side effects
+Esomeprazole side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Esomeprazole may cause serious side effects.
 Call your doctor at once if you have:

 severe stomach pain, diarrhea that is watery or bloody;

-kidney problems--urinating more or less than usual, blood in your urine, swelling, rapid weight gain; or
+kidney problems-- fever, rash, nausea, loss of appetite, joint pain, urinating less than usual, blood in your urine, weight gain;

-Common side effects may include:
+Common side effects of esomeprazole may include:

 nausea, stomach pain, gas;